pallene/halimede/README.md

 For hashing, for initial bootstrapping*, we can either:-
 	- rely on git hashes (ie shell out to git; makes git a hard requirement)
 	- shell out to sha256sum [not present on many platforms]
-	- attempt to write our own hash algo [this is tough] eg using http://pastebin.com/gsFrNjbt
+	- attempt to write our own hash algorithm [this is tough] eg using http://pastebin.com/gsFrNjbt

-ie, as soon as we have the bitop library, we fallover to using a built-in hashing solution
+ie, as soon as we have the bitop library, we failover to using a built-in hashing solution

 Short Term Goals